kevindscribner/landing-page/README.md

 # landing-page
-Landing page made for the Odin Project curriculum.
+Landing page made for the Odin Project curriculum.\
+All photos sourced from https://unsplash.com/